admaiorastudio/realxaml/README.md

 </ContentPage>
 ```

-Then go to the `MainPage.xaml.cs' class and add the event handler!
+Then go to the `MainPage.xaml.cs' class and add the code for the event handler!
 ```c#
         private async void HelloButton_Clicked(object sender, EventArgs e) {